tomplex/virtualb/README.md

 vb rm some_other_virtualenv
 ```

 All virtualenvs are created in the location specified environment variable `VIRTUALB_HOME`.
-It defaults to `~/.virtualenvs`, but you can set this to whatever in your `.bashrc` file (no need to export).
+It defaults to `~/.virtualenvs`, but you can set this to whatever in your `.bashrc`/`.bash_profile` file (no need to export).

 Subcommands will autocomplete in the prompt, as will subcommands referencing virtualenvs, like `activate`, `freeze` and `rm`.